VPNs are, for many people and many situations, quickly becoming almost a necessity in 2021.

 As for features and bang for the buck, I honestly think ExpressVPN is worth it for many people.
 For starters, ExpressVPN truly lives up to its name in terms of the speed and smoothness of its service.
 These issues are often sticking points with not just the cheaper VPNs, but with any of them.

-Another point strongly in favor of ExpressVPN is the wide range of servers it has.
+Another point strongly in favour of ExpressVPN is the wide range of servers it has.
 At this moment, it appears that ExpressVPN is the winner in this category, with an eye-popping 94 different countries available.
-Besides the 94 countries, many of the more important countries for VPN servers (US, UK etc.) have multiple server options.
+Besides the 94 countries, many of the more important countries for VPN servers (the US, UK etc.) have multiple server options.

 Also, ExpressVPN works seamlessly on any kind of device one could possibly imagine.
 This is another issue with many VPNs worldwide; since they started out as apps for computers, many of them lag behind a bit in the area of mobile support.
 This means that often, mobile VPN apps have issues with things like lag and glitches.
 This is absolutely not the case with ExpressVPN.